 If you are considering retirement you may like to read this blog from Keith O'Malley.

-If you are thinking about your career options and need some support, we can help, contact us in in confidence, call our Helpline 1800 991801
+If you are thinking about your career options and need some support, we can help.
+Contact us in confidence via our helpline, email us, access our live chat service via our home page or apply for peer support.

 You have been absolutely brilliant.
 I now feel I have a future